 But we’ll help you make sense of it all.

 By the time you get to the end of this page, you will have a much better idea what hurdles you can expect in terms of snake laws in your state and what you need to be aware of in terms of liability.

-Another issue would be the laws in your state regarding pet snakes.
-While most pet snake owners have non-venomous varieties, there are some owners who do prefer venomous snakes.
+You need to know the laws in your state regarding pet snakes.
+While most pet snake owners have non-venomous varieties, there are some owners who prefer venomous snakes.
 Each breed could have its own regulations depending on the state you live in.